 Hello, hopeless romantics.
 Looking for a private table for two?
 The only option we know in Edinburgh, aside from your kitchen table, we’ve detailed below, but it’s a pretty special one.
 We think this dinky table is the perfect spot for an anniversary treat or a pretty impressive place to ‘pop the question’.

-So, here you have it, the best private dining for two in Edinburgh.
+What: So, here you have it, the best private dining for two in Edinburgh.
 This tiny turret room is accessed off a little stone staircase and looks onto a manicured garden of lawns and topiary trees.
 You’ll be treated to complete privacy with a bell left to call your dedicated waiter on, should you need their services.
 Expect classics to have been given the all-star treatment, for delicious, solid dishes like beef en croute and guinea fowl pithivier.

 Best private dining rooms for big groups in Edinburgh

 Organising a big group for dinner can be a bit like herding cats, so we’ve done all we can to eliminate at least one of the stresses: The venue.
 All of the below hold a minimum of forty guests and offer a relaxed base to build your get-together from.
-If you know of a private dining room for a big group that we haven’t listed, we’d love to hear from you.
-Leave a comment in the box at the bottom and we’ll take a peek.

-When hiring Howies on a private basis there’s the tough choice between the main dining room, with its impressive interiors, and The Calton Room, which is packed with original features - including its very own fireplace.
+What: When hiring Howies on a private basis there’s the tough choice between the main dining room, with its impressive interiors, and The Calton Room, which is packed with original features - including its very own fireplace.
 Once you’ve settled on your space you can get down to the important job of choosing your food.
 Treat guests to a real classic in haggis, neeps and tatties for starters and baked Shetland salmon with pink firs, broccoli, peas, lemon and dill cream for mains.